 Direction

-From Seehof, the cycle routes "Burgenstraße" (Bu), from Litzendorf also "Brauereien- und Bierkellertour" (BBT) lead past the castle's carp ponds, Lake Pulversee and Lake Ottensee and into the heart of Franconian Tuscany to Litzendorf with the parish church of St. Wenzeslaus.
+From Seehof, the "Burgenstraße" (Bu) cycle route, and from Litzendorf the "Brauereien- und Bierkellertour" (BBT) also leads past the castle's carp ponds, the Pulversee and Ottensee lakes and into the heart of Franconian Tuscany to Litzendorf with the parish church of St Wenceslaus.

-The parish church of St. Wenceslaus was built in the years 1715-1718 according to plans by the baroque architect Johann Dientzenhofer.
-The mighty, golden-yellow iron sandstone blocks for the church were quarried in the forest northeast of the church.
-The tower is from the previous building dating from 1467.
-Above the main entrance is the coat of arms of Bamberg's Prince-Bishop Franz von Schönborn, who commissioned the church building.
-The rich baroque interior of the church with altars, figures of saints and the pulpit was made by the sculptor Leonard Gollwitzer with the carpenter Franz Jörg.
+The parish church of St Wenceslaus was built between 1715 and 1718 according to plans by the Baroque architect Johann Dientzenhofer.
+The mighty, golden-yellow iron sandstone blocks for the church were quarried in the forest north-east of the church.
+The tower dates back to the previous building from 1467 and the coat of arms of Bamberg's Prince-Bishop Franz von Schönborn, who commissioned the church building, is displayed above the main entrance.
+The rich Baroque interior of the church with altars, statues of saints and the pulpit was created by the sculptor Leonard Gollwitzer with the carpenter Franz Jörg.
 Gollwitzer created the baptismal font around 1734.
-Also by him are the two side reliefs on the south side of the church (village side), depicting the Olivet Scene and the Resurrection of Christ.
+He also created the two side reliefs on the south side of the church (village side), which depict the Mount of Olives scene and the resurrection of Christ.

 The acoustics inside the church are exceptionally good.
 Even the finest nuances of classical music can be perceived.
-That's why concerts are held in autumn, which create a very special magic under warm candlelight.
+For this reason, concerts are held in autumn, which create a very special atmosphere in the warm candlelight.
 Musicians from the Bamberg Symphony Orchestra, renowned instrumentalists, unique singers and excellent choirs always take part.

 Concert information at www.litzendorferkonzerte.de